 Considering the size of the facility, the topography of the area, and policies in the Comprehensive Plan, staff has taken a conservative approach in crafting the conditions related to buffers, setback, and berms.
 The primary goals are to address visual impacts, noise impacts during construction, and the potential for temporary temperature increases.
 Staff notes that the Virginia Department of Conservation and Recreation provides guidance that "under most circumstances, a 300-foot strip of forested area provides an adequate buffer to give a passerby or a homeowner the sense that the area is preserved in its natural state".
 This does not account for berms or trees/shrubs planted as a screen.
 The County's consultant acknowledges that vegetation and berms would have is a positive impact of on the dissipation of temperature, but they did not find research or studies related to this topic that could be used as a basis to recommend a specific reduction in setback.
-Consider this, does the Board find that a lesser width vegetated setback is appropriate?
+The County's consultant reviewed the 100' buffer proposal and noted that there is no set rule of thumb for visual impacts that works for an entire property due to topographic and natural vegetative buffer differences.
+The buffering being provided for visual screening considers these factors and appears reasonable.
+Increasing the vegetative buffer from 50-feet to 100-feet will also aid in mitigating the potential for the propagation of elevated daytime temperatures from beyond the property; however, there is no study that we can point to that would definitively determine the exact impact.
+The County's consultant noted that in other project in which temporary temperature increases were a concern, the 350' setback was set from residential structures on adjacent properties rather than the property boundary.
+Considering this, does the Board find that a lesser width vegetated setback is appropriate?